joaohenggeler/eternal-wanderer/Source/README.md

 9. Download the latest [FFmpeg](https://ffmpeg.org/download.html#build-windows) version and place the `ffmpeg.exe`, `ffprobe.exe`, and `ffplay.exe` executables in `Data/FFmpeg/bin` as specified by `ffmpeg_path`.
 It's recommended that you download the latest full GPL git master branch build.
 The scripts will automatically add this FFmpeg version to the PATH before running.
 If you already have FFmpeg in your PATH and don't want to use a different version, you can ignore this step and set `ffmpeg_path` to null.

 10. Download the latest [FluidSynth](https://github.com/FluidSynth/fluidsynth/releases) version and place the `fluidsynth.exe` executable in `Data/FluidSynth/bin` as specified by `fluidsynth_path`.
 The scripts will automatically add this FluidSynth version to the PATH before running.
 If you already have FluidSynth in your PATH and don't want to use a different version, you can ignore this step and set `fluidsynth_path` to null.
-Additionally, you must place at least one SoundFont file in `sound_fonts_path` if the `convertible_media_extensions` option includes MIDI files when `enable_media_conversion` is enabled.
+Additionally, you must place at least one SoundFont file in `sound_fonts_path` if the `media_conversion_extensions` option includes MIDI files when `enable_media_conversion` is enabled.
 You can download the [default Windows SoundFont](https://musical-artifacts.com/artifacts/713) or [multiple SoundFonts](https://archive.org/download/free-soundfonts-sf2-2019-04).
 The scripts choose one at random from `sound_fonts_path`.

 11. Download and install the [Screen Capture Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using FFmpeg.
 Note that this program requires Java.
 You can either use a modern Java install or reuse the local Java install from step 7.
 If you choose the latter, make sure to enable `java_add_to_path` so that the Java directory path (e.g. `Data/Plugins/Java/jdk1.8.0_11/jre/bin` or `Data/Plugins/Java/jre1.8.0_11/bin`) is added to the PATH automatically.